manuelyllesca/class-relationships/README.md

 2. Enforces a contract that needs to be fulfill by multiple classes.
 3. Loose coupling as classes can interact with other classes by fulfilling a contract instead of a concrete implementation.
 It's better to write code based on abstraction methods than a concrete implementation for a specific case of class.
 Swapping between Classes that connect/interact with Classes is easier as they're not bounded together by name but by the contract set by the interface.
 4. Easier to test functionality.
 E.g. A class with a method that uses a concrete object name to execute is harder than a class that uses an abstract object name of type interface to test.
 Your testing is easier as objects passed as arguments follow interfaces not concrete names.
-5. Enables polymorphism.
+5. Enables duck typing and polymorphism.
 You can interchange classes that follow a common interface and execute a method not based on a concrete class but based on a interface contract.
 6. Reusability.
 Write methods or modules based on interfaces (an abstract behaviour) in mind not a concrete functionality class.
 7. Easy to extend the application design.
 Interfaces allows you to follow the SOLID principle "Open for extension but close for modification" as modifying functionality may create unexpected results for classes that depend on that code.
 8. Better management of Dependencies.
 Interfaces enable Dependency Injection.
 It's better to inject a dependency and type check against an interface (More modular code) than implicitely instantiating an object from another method or constructor class by calling the dependency by its name.
 9. Better code organization.
 Defining interfaces help separating methods (initial base schema) from implementation (concrete classes implementing) making the codebase easier to maintain.
+10. IDEs support.
+IDEs would typically compare argument types and method return types against the defined interfaces, making it easier and faster to catch errors in code.

 ### Requirements:

-On an interface you can only define the protocol class name, the class properties, the method names, method argument types, and method signatures (return value).
-Nothing else.
-The completion of the methods must be provided by the concrete class implementing the interface.
-An interface can't be instantiated on its own, they need a class to implement the interface and fulfill the contract requirements of the interface.
+In an interface, you can only define the protocol’s class name, class properties, method names, argument types, and method signatures (return values).
+All method implementations must be provided by the concrete class that implements the interface.
+Interfaces cannot be instantiated on their own; they require a class to implement them and fulfill the contract defined by the interface.

 ```python
 from typing import Protocol